samarsault/ynoteclassic/CONTRIBUTING.md

 Hosting
 ---

 Ynote is hosted jointly on Github and Codeplex.
-The Binary releases and old source code is all available on Codeplex and the latest releases.
-The Dev Build and Source Code is hosted on Github.s
+The Binary releases and old source code is all available on Codeplex.
+The Dev Build and Latest Source Code is hosted on Github.

 Pull Requests
 ---